influxdata/telegraf/plugins/parsers/bindata/README.md

   ## - name - field name, use Golang naming conventions
   ## - type - field type, use Golang type names
   ## - size - size in bytes, obligatory for fields with type "string" and "padding", ignored in numeric and bool fields
+  ## Field with case incensitive name "time" has special meaning - it is used as metric time and must be of type
+  ## - int32 for bindata_time_format = "unix", or of type
+  ## - int64 for bindata_time_format = "unix_ms", "unix_us", "unix_ns".
+  ## Use padding when auto-generated metric time is preferred.
   bindata_fields = [
     {name="Version",type="uint16"},
     {name="Time",type="int32"},